theredplanetsings/Cipher-Decrypter-Encrypter/README.md

 # Cipher Encrypter/Decrypter

 This Python program provides functionality to encrypt/decrypt ciphers from .txt files or manually-typed input using the bruteforce method or a given key.
-Currently, it supports the Caesar cipher, the Vigenere cipher, the Rail Fence cipher (no offset), along with both-ways ASCII-Decimal, ASCII-Hexadecimal, and ASCII-Binary conversions.
+Currently, it supports the Caesar cipher, the Vigenere cipher, the Rail Fence cipher (no offset), along with both-ways ASCII-Decimal, ASCII-Hexadecimal, ASCII-Binary, and ASCII-Octal conversions.

 ## Dependencies
 - Python 3.x